readthedocs/readthedocs.org/docs/automation-rules.rst

   i.e. the version of your project that `/` redirects to.
   See more in :ref:`automatic-redirects:Root URL`.
   It also activates and builds the version.
+- **Delete version**: When a branch or tag is deleted from your repository, Read the Docs will delete it *only if isn't active*.
+  This action allows you to delete *active* versions when a branch or tag is deleted from your repository.

 .. note::